 - How will learning objectives be fulfilled with class activities without face-to-face time in a physical classroom space?
 How will asynchronously structured interactions ensure the fulfillment of learning objectives?

-- How clearly is the class schedule laid out as weekly, bi-weekly, or monthly activities with due time so that the split of face-to-face and online asynchronous time can be optimally used to engage student learning?
+- How clearly is the class schedule laid out as weekly, bi-weekly, or monthly activities with due times so that the split of face-to-face and online asynchronous time can be optimally used to engage student learning?

 - How mandatory is physical space to a class, such as a ceramic studio, science laboratory, or use of high-cost instruments?